 Papers, Proposals & Editors

+Now in its fourth year, the News Audience Research Paper Award recognizes the best AEJMC conference paper that researched the audience for news.
+Accepted 2017 AEJMC conference papers that have researched some aspect of the news audience are automatically eligible to be reviewed by a specially appointed committee for this important award.
+The author of the winning paper will receive a cash prize and certificate at AEJMC in Chicago.
 There is no separate submission process for this award.
-Papers on this topic should be submitted to whatever division or interest group is the best fit for the paper.
-After the review process has been completed by each group, accepted papers will then go through a separate review process for this award.
-See Complete Call.
+Papers on the news audience should be submitted to the division, commission or interest group that is the best fit for the paper.
+After the review process has been completed by each group, accepted papers will then go through a separate review process for the News Audience Research Paper Award.
+See complete call.

 Best Practices in Service Learning in Journalism and Mass Communication Teaching

 A teaching competition sponsored by the AEJMC Elected Committee on Teaching

 For the 12th year, the AEJMC Elected Committee on Teaching will honor innovative teaching ideas from our colleagues.
 Each year, the committee selects three winners in a themed competition highlighting different areas across the journalism and mass communication curriculum.
 The 2017 Best Practices competition will focus on service learning in journalism and mass communication.
 Deadline: Entries should be received by 5 p.m.
 Eastern Time, March 19.
 See complete call.